On this page:

 Participation: SHAC is composed of 12-15 members and strives to be representative of a diverse student population.

-Any University student with an interest in health and wellness is eligible to apply for membership.
+Any University student is eligible to apply for membership.
 Prospective members should attend a mass informational meeting at the beginning of the academic year to inform them about the purpose of SHAC before they complete an application.

 Members are selected based on the merits of their application and interest in the group.
 Prospective members will be voted upon by SHAC members.